rvm/rvm1-ansible/README.md

 # Where should rvm be installed to?
 rvm1_install_path: '/usr/local/rvm'

-# Which url or local path contains the rvm-installer script?
+# Which url contains the rvm-installer script?
-# If you use a url, it must include http:// or https:// at the start.
 rvm1_rvm_latest_installer: 'https://raw.githubusercontent.com/wayneeseguin/rvm/master/binscripts/rvm-installer'

 # Which url or value contains the stable version number of rvm?